subquery/documentation/docs/academy/herocourse/module1.md

 HelloWorld is ready
 ```

-Note that any text in the square brackets are the default values that will be used if nothing is provided.
+Note that any text in the square brackets are the default values, which will be used if nothing is provided.

-This creates a framework and the following directory structure saving you time.
+This creates a framework and the following directory structure, saving your time.

-#### Step 2: Update the mappings file
+#### Step 2: Update the Mappings File

-The initialisation command pre-creates a sample mappings file with 3 functions, handleBlock, handleEvent and handleCall.
-For this exercise we will focus on the first function called handleBlock so delete the remaining functions.
-The mappingHandler.ts file should look like this:
+The initialisation command pre-creates a sample mappings file with 3 functions: `handleBlock, handleEvent and handleCall`.
+We will focus on the first function called `handleBlock` for this excerise.
+Hence, delete the remaining functions.
+The `mappingHandler.ts` file should look like this:

 ```